Data Protection Policy

 Data Subjects rights to erasure enables them to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
 They also have the right to ask us to delete or remove their personal data where they have successfully exercised their right to object to processing, where we may have processed their information unlawfully, or where we are required to erase their personal data in order to comply with the law.

 Note, however, that we may not always be able to comply with an erasure request for specific legal reasons.
-Right to erasure does not apply in the following scenarios: (i) When the lawful basis for processing the data is 'legal obligation' - Bristow & Sutor has the legal obligation to keep financial records after a case has been completed, (ii) for the establishment, exercise or defense of legal claims – it is within Bristow & Sutor’s legal rights to retain records of dealing with debtors, in case we later receive legal claims.
+Right to erasure does not apply in the following scenarios: (i) When the lawful basis for processing the data is 'legal obligation' - Bristow & Sutor has the legal obligation to keep financial records after a case has been completed, (ii) for the establishment, exercise or defence of legal claims – it is within Bristow & Sutor’s legal rights to retain records of dealing with debtors, in case we later receive legal claims.

 Please refer to the earlier section about the ‘lawful basis of processing data’ and our Retention Policy for how long we retain personal information.